 6. Council through other project and road approvals has established a Southern Link Road streetscape character (road verge and front setback) of informal yet massed planting with native trees providing full canopy cover.
 It is recommended that the Southern Link Road streetscape character is maintained and reflected in the landscape design, creating a consistent landscape design for the precinct.
-Refer to the Oakdale West Estate LMP for further information.
-7. Surrounding public road intersections are considered to require additional landscaping.
-It is recommended that additional landscaping be added to public road intersections to reinforce spatial definition of the intersection and reduce large scale grey infrastructure.
-Landscape in public areas are located in the Stage 1 infrastructure works.
+The Southern Link Road edge comprises native trees set in mass planting and is consistent with the Oakdale West Estate.
+7. Surrounding public road It is recommended that additional Landscape in public intersections are considered to require additional landscaping. landscaping be added to public road intersections to reinforce spatial definition of the intersection and reduce large scale grey infrastructure. areas are located in the Stage 1 infrastructure works.
 Refer to the CEMP of the Oakdale West Infrastructure Project for further information.
 8. Ballast as a groundcover is not supported due to its heat attracting properties thus compromising healthy growing conditions for trees.
 An alternative product must be provided and established for the precinct.
 Ballast has been removed and replaced with groundcovers.
 Refer to Appendix 7.1 of this LMP for amended Landscape Plans.
 9. Tensile wire rope for green wall effect This feature should be designed to be visually effective and attractive without climbers as the climate conditions often results in failure of green walls to achieve their intended forms.
 Green walls have been designed to incorporate steel button that fasten to the tensile wire rope.
 This can be arranged to create an artistic effect if failure of planting occurs.
 Refer to L.SK.202 in Appendix 7.1 for further information.
 10. Irrigation details should be required as security of ongoing maintenance and viability is critical.
 Irrigation details required.
 Refer to Section 5.2 and Appendix 7.3 of OWE Estate LMP for further information.